Teen Cancer Survivor Disciplined For Wearing Hat At School: Chloe Terpenning Spent Days In Principal’s Office

 “[He] compared it to a bad haircut.”

-Rather than allow Chloe to wear her beanie, he says she needs to either go back to wearing wigs, or “take baby steps” and “set goals” so she can “get acclimated” to showing up to school with short hair.
+Rather than allow Chloe to wear her beanie, he says she needs to either go back to wearing wigs or “take baby steps” and “set goals” so she can “get acclimated” to showing up to school with short hair.
 Chloe refuses.

 Last Monday, she showed up at school wearing her beanie, and only got a few feet past the door before Snodgrass stopped her.
 He told her she could remove the beanie or go sit in the office.
 She chose the office.